Some of St John’s principles

 The Churchwardens are Helen Gee and Geoff Coote.
 The Wardens are elected each year by the congregation to represent and lead them.

 The Rector is James Rattue.
 James was ordained in 2005 and served as Curate in Weybridge before becoming Rector of Farncombe in 2009.
 He used to work as a museum curator in Wimborne, Chatham and High Wycombe.

-Our Pastoral Assistants are Sue Petty, Penny Rivers and Heather Bryn Thomas.
+Our Pastoral Assistants are Sue Petty and Penny Rivers.
 Sue used to chair the Farncombe Day Centre and organises a variety of community initiatives from the church.
 Penny is a former Town Councillor and Mayor of Godalming.
 Our current team also includes Lay Reader Gertrud Sollars and two retired clergy, former Rector of Weybridge Brian Prothero and ex-hospital chaplain David Hobden.

 We have a Facebook page with regular updates and news, which you can find here.